mousepad01/nn_on_palinca/README.md

 by training the model to differentiate between random sequences of timestamps (with frequency in given range) and real keystroke timestamp sequences

+Quick update: with a relatively basic model of up to 8 residual layers with 1d convolutions,
+              and about as many dense layers, the accuracy goes up to ~95% on the binary classification: human data vs random short documentation will be posted soon

 (Linux only)